beowolx/haiku-search/README.md

 ```

 ## Usage Example
-Here’s a quick example on how to use Haiku in a web application:
+Here’s a quick example on how to use Haiku-Search in a web application:
 ```javascript
 import init, { SearchConfig, SearchEngine } from './path/to/haiku_pkg/haiku.js';